 Dr. Carli completed medical school and orthopedic residency training at McGill University in Montreal, Canada.
-During his training, Dr. Carli also completed a Masters of Science in the field of experimental surgery and received both national and international awards for research on how bone attaches to orthopedic implants.
-Dr. Carli then went on to complete two prestigious fellowships in joint replacement surgery at Hospital for Special Surgery.
-Dr. Carli was then awarded the Maurice Muller Fellowship, offered by the Hip Society each year to only one surgeon from North America.
+During his training, he also completed a Master’s of Science in the field of experimental surgery and received both national and international awards for research on how the bone attaches to orthopedic implants.
+Dr. Carli then went on to complete two prestigious fellowships in joint replacement surgery at the Hospital for Special Surgery.
+After which he was awarded the Maurice Muller Fellowship, offered by the Hip Society each year to only one surgeon from North America.
 This permitted him to travel to Europe for six months to work with and learn from leaders in joint replacement surgery and recovery.

-Upon returning to North America, Dr. Carli was recruited as an Assistant Professor at the Ottawa Hospital in Canada and led a complex joint replacement surgery service dedicated towards treating periprosthetic joint infections.
+Upon returning to North America, Dr. Carli led a complex joint replacement surgery service at the Ottawa Hospital in Canada and was recognized by his patients three times for outstanding, empathic care.
 Dr. Carli has recently joined the staff at the Hospital for Special Surgery to continue to provide outstanding clinical care and high quality research.